GoogleAPIorg/Google-Pub-Sub-API/README.md

 The Pub/Sub implementation separates the concepts of topic and subscription, only one of them will receive a message.
  * []() Topics - represent the pub-sub aspect of the system: if multiple subscribers subscribe to the same topic, each of them    will receive a copy of the message published to the topic.
+ * Subscriptions represent the competing consumers aspect of the system: if multiple subscribers pull messages from the same      subscription, only one of them will receive the message.

 ### REST API